Skip to content

 -f, --format <pretty|json> pretty Output format.

-In pretty format, schemas lists each built-in schema by id and title, then each input format with its extensions and whether it is implemented.
-In json format it prints { builtins, formats }, where builtins is an array of { id, title, description } and formats is an array of { name, extensions, implemented }.
+In pretty format, schemas lists each built-in schema by id and title, then each input format with its extensions, whether it is implemented, and whether fill can write to it.
+In json format it prints { builtins, formats }, where builtins is an array of { id, title, description } and formats is an array of { name, extensions, implemented, writable }.

 Terminal window